datanav/docs/collecting_data.rst

 Data is fed into Sesam through :ref:`an inbound pipe <data-modelling-Inbound pipes>`.
 Firstly you will do an analysis of the data.
 From the result of the analysis you will then add properties that will enhance the data in terms of modelling, reusability and connectivity, such as:

  • **References to other datasets**: if a property is a reference or relation to another dataset, such as a foreign key field in a relational database, you should add an additional property that contains a reference to that dataset.
 This should be in the form of a :ref:`namespaced identifier <data-modelling-namespace>`.
 These references are usually key properties when semantically link data together in a global dataset but are also useful when connecting data in preparation pipes.
- • When raw data is linked to data used to categorize it or toher meta data, it is advisable to split it; keep data and metadata seperate.
+ • When raw data is linked to data used to categorize it or other metadata, it is advisable to split it; keep data and metadata seperate.
 The metadata used to categorize can be merged into global-classification.
  •  :ref:`An RDF type <best-practice_-rdf type>`: this is a property providing a qualifier of what the data is and can be seen as metadata used to relate data and provide a semantic context to the data.
 When used with a namespace, it keeps track of the origin of the data, as well as the business type.
 An RDF type is useful in terms of filtering data, both from global datasets and in :ref:`hops <hops_function>` to other datasets.
  •  **A combination of fields**: a dataset may at times contain data that when combined can form a fuller understanding of the field, like a combination of first name and surname will give the full name of a person.
 This is especially important if a combination of fields may be a reference to another dataset.